 By practicing a few times with scrap board you’ll get the hang of addressing these issues correctly.

 Here’s another potential problem.
-In the photo above: 1. the tape is running straight, and it perfectly straddles the junction between the window mat and the backing board; 2. the window mat & backing board are lined up correctly; 3. but we didn’t flip the window mat over and have thus applied our tape to the front, beveled side of the mat = trashed mat.
+In the photo below: 1. the tape is running straight, and it perfectly straddles the junction between the window mat and the backing board; 2. the window mat and backing board are lined up correctly; 3. but we didn’t flip the window mat over and have thus applied our tape to the front, beveled side of the mat = trashed mat.
 Be sure that the beveled side of your mat faces down when hinging.

 Here’s the last common mistake we’re all familiar with.
 This is a “weighted” mat, which means that the bottom border of the mat is a bit wider than the top border.
-This “weighting” is done by most museums, galleries and frame shops to make the mat look “proportionally correct” when it’s hanging on the wall.
+This “weighting” is done by most museums, galleries and frame shops to make the mat look proportionally correct when it’s hanging on the wall.

 Hinging Mats: How to Do It Right

-To review, ALWAYS make sure that you have the top window mat oriented correctly, which is 1. upside down, and 2. with the bevel away from you—so when you close the mat after hinging it will be correctly oriented.
+To review, always make sure that you have the top window mat oriented correctly, which is 1. upside down, and with the bevel away from you—so when you close the mat after hinging it will be correctly oriented.
 Also make sure the “weighted” side of your window mat is toward the top when opened like this, so that it’s at the bottom when it’s closed.

 Helpful Hints: 1.
 If using a sponge to moisten your Linen Tape, we recommend using a sponge that you reserve only for hinging and not anything else.
-2. Moisten your tape on a separate sheet of cardboard or wax paper to keep excess water off your work surface (see photo above).
+2. Moisten your tape on a separate sheet of cardboard or wax paper to keep excess water off your work surface.
 3. When using Linen Tape try moistening a few pieces of practice tape in order to get a sense of the correct amount of water to apply—too much moisture might saturate your mat and too little might not offer good adhesion.

 When applying your hinging tape, straddle the seam between the top and bottom boards so that the tape is dead-center.

-After completing all the steps above, close your mat and “square it up” a bit to make sure the hinged window mat & backing board are in alignment at the hinge, and you’re done!
+After completing all the steps above, close your mat and “square it up” a bit to make sure the hinged window mat and backing board are in alignment at the hinge, and you’re done!

-Hinging Mats: Let Archival Methods Do the Work!
+Let Us Do the Work!